jwiegley/ecard/ecard-org-README.md

 ### License

-GPL-3.0 (same as Emacs and vcard.el)
+GPL-3.0 (same as Emacs and ecard.el)

 ---